 6. It might be warmer than you think.

 Temperatures for Antarctic summers (around the coastlines, at least) hover around 32 F (0 C).
-For many people, Antarctica may end up being warmer than home, as you'll be leaving the northern hemisphere's winter behind as you venture south.
+For many people, Antarctica may end up being warmer than home, as you'll leave the northern hemisphere's winter behind as you venture south.

 Additionally, you're likely to generate some heat as you participate in various hikes and other activities.
 And on top of that, you may get wet as you journey on a Zodiac from ship to shore (they tend to splash a little).

 Layers are your friend.
-Layers let you regulate your temperature much more easily than bulk clothing items, and they're more easily swapped out if something does get wet.
+They let you regulate your temperature much more easily than bulk clothing items, and they're more easily swapped out if something gets wet.
 Your cruise line will typically provide a guide outlining the types of clothing you should pack in your bag.

 7. You might need visas.

-Check with your local tourism bureau to make sure you have everything in order well in advance of your departure date.
+Check with your local tourism bureau to ensure that everything is in order well before your departure date.

 8. Look for smaller ships.

 Antarctica has a law prohibiting more than 100 passengers from landing at any one spot at any one time.
-To maximize the time you get to spend ashore, look for cruise ships that have fewer than 200 passengers.
+To maximize the time you spend ashore, look for cruise ships with fewer than 200 passengers.
 The lower the number of passengers, the more time you get to spend ashore.

 9. Some cruise ships offer helicopter rides.